ufal/npfl138/tasks/lemmatizer_noattn.md

 Your goal is to modify the [lemmatizer_noattn.py](https://github.com/ufal/npfl138/tree/master/labs/09/lemmatizer_noattn.py) template and implement the following:
-- Embed characters of source forms and run a bidirectional GRU encoder.
+- Embed characters of the source forms and run a bidirectional GRU encoder.
-- Embed characters of target lemmas.
+- Embed characters of the target lemmas.
 - Implement a training time decoder which uses gold target characters as inputs.
 - Implement an inference time decoder which uses previous predictions as inputs.
 - The initial state of both decoders is the output state of the corresponding